-Traveling around the Mediterranean, Columbus led a young life that was probably typical for sailors of the time.
+Traveling around the Mediterranean, young Columbus led a life that was probably typical for sailors of the time.
 One notable voyage to the Greek island of Khios marked the closest Columbus would ever actually get to Asia.

 Clinging to a plank of wood, Columbus was able to swim to shore, where he eventually settled in the Portuguese capital of Lisbon.

-The Reconquista And The Rise Of The Kingdom Of Spain
+The Reconquista And The Rise Of Spain

 While Columbus was studying in Lisbon, the Kingdom of Spain — under King Ferdinand II and Queen Isabella — was completing the Reconquista of the Iberian Peninsula.

-Since the late eighth century A.D., the Muslim-majority Moors had ruled much of the Iberian peninsula, establishing a major Islamic foothold in Europe for just over three centuries.
+Since the late eighth century A.D., the Muslim-majority Moors had ruled much of the Iberian Peninsula, establishing a major Islamic foothold in Europe for just over three centuries.

 Amid this aura of religious zeal and military victory, Christopher Columbus came to the Spanish court with a plan to cut out the Muslim middlemen that controlled the lucrative trade with Asia.
 This plan, of course, involved sailing across the Atlantic Ocean to get to Asia.

-Voyage To The Americas
+Voyage To The New World

 "Here [the crew] could endure no longer.
 But [Columbus] cheered them up in the best way he could, giving them good hopes of the advantages they might gain from it.
 He added that, however much they might complain, he had to go to the Indies, and that he would on until he found them..."